Dr Bryan Mendelson.

 - March 2016

-St Petersburg, Russia INNOVATIVE METHODS OF FACIAL REJUVENATION COURSE
+St Petersburg, Russia (Composite Facelift) INNOVATIVE METHODS OF FACIAL REJUVENATION COURSE

 Cadaver Dissection and Lecture Course Department of Plastic Surgery Post-Graduate Education St. Petersburg State I.P.
 Pavlov Medical University Head of Faculty